 Supervisor certificate for passed degree project in Bioinformatics or Molecular Biotechnology

 Plagiarism is a growing problem within higher education.
 To counteract this we require that possible written reports from most courses be analysed by the service Urkund.
-This applies also to the Degree project.
+This also applies to the Degree project.
 In practical terms this is done by sending the final report (as a pdf or possibly word file) as an attachment to an e-mail.
 The specific Urkund mail address you will obtain from the coordinator.
 The document will thus pass the Urkund database and possible copied pieces of text will be found by comparison to the extensive Urkund text database.

 So, please do not send the document directly to the coordinators regular e-mail address but to the alternative Urkund address provided towards the end of your project.

 Note!
 Important exception: If your supervisor considers the report confidential you should not send it via Urkund!

 If anything is unclear, please read the additional information provided below or contact the coordinator.
 A few resolute examples that may serve as a guide if you are in doubt are provided in "How to avoid plagiarism".
 Please also consult your supervisor when hesitant.